horizontalsystems/bitcoin-kit-android/README.md

 ### Initialization

-First, you nead an instance of *BitcoinKit* class.
+First, you need an instance of *BitcoinKit* class.
 You can initialize it with Mnemonic seed or BIP32 extended key (private or public).
 To generate seed from mnemonic seed phrase you can use [HdWalletKit](https://github.com/horizontalsystems/hd-wallet-kit-android) to convert a word list to a seed.

 ```kotlin
 val words = listOf("mnemonic", "phrase", "words")